Sweden: Constitutional framework

+Elections

 For over 50 years, Sweden had had five parties who continually received enough votes to gain seats in the Riksdag—the Social Democrats, the Moderate Party, the Centre Party, the Liberal People's Party and the Left Party—before the Green Party became the sixth party in the 1988 election.
 In the 1991 election, while the Greens lost their seats, two new parties gained seats for the first time: the Christian Democrats and New Democracy.
-The 1994 election saw the return of the Greens and the demise of New Democracy.
 It was not until elections in 2010 that an eighth party, the Sweden Democrats, gained Riksdag seats.
 In the elections to the European Parliament, parties who have failed to pass the Riksdag threshold have managed to gain representation at that venue: the June List (2004–2009), the Pirate Party (2009–2014), and Feminist Initiative (2014–2019).

-In the 2006 general election the Moderate Party formed the centre-right Alliance for Sweden bloc and won a majority of the Riksdag seats.
-In the 2010 general election the Alliance contended against a unified left block consisting of the Social Democrats, the Greens and the Left Party.
-The Alliance won a plurality of 173 seats, but remained two seats short of a 175-seat majority.
-Nevertheless, neither the Alliance, nor the left block, chose to form a coalition with the Sweden Democrats.

-The outcome of the 2014 general election resulted in the attainment of more seats by the three centre-left parties in comparison to the centre-right Alliance for Sweden, with the two blocs receiving 159 and 141 seats respectively.
-The non-aligned Sweden Democrats more than doubled their support and won the remaining 49 seats.
-On 3 October 2014, Stefan Löfven formed a minority government consisting of the Social Democrats and the Greens.